Electricity

 WT_batterycar.jpg (2396 bytes) See some examples of Battery-Powered Vehicles made by Calgary students.

 TEACHERS!
 We can design custom electrical vehicle kits to fit your budget.
-In the Calgary area, we can also do a FREE 90 minute student workshop on simple electrical circuits and building a battery operated vehicle.
+In the Calgary area, we can also do a low-cost ($50.00 + GST) minimum 90 minute student workshop on simple electrical circuits and building a battery operated vehicle.
 Call for bookings.
 No obligation to purchase materials from Science Is..., but please allow us to distribute parts lists for the use of your students.
 Most teachers find this quite useful, as students often complain about not being able to locate the parts needed for the project.
-If they decide to purchase materials from Science Is... through the school workshop, we will pack each student’s order individually & we offer FREE delivery to the school to fit your schedule.
+If they decide to purchase materials from Science Is... through the school workshop, we will pack each student’s order individually & we offer FREE delivery (within Calgary city limits) to the school to fit your schedule.

 Radiometer